Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: The New PBT Algorithm

 \subsection{Branching Heuristic}

 This section essentially describes line~\ref{line:select-s} of Algorithm~\ref{alg:recursion}.
 As standard in tree-based search, the selection of the branch variable, or step $s$ in PBT, can make a big difference to the size of the search tree.
 The selection is performed by taking the step with the highest value of a score $\rho(s, \pattern)$.
-The score is designed with the intention to measure the potential branching in $s$ for encouraging pruning of the search tree in the context of the current pattern $\pattern$ .
+The score is designed with the intention to encourage early pruning of the search tree.

 In order to define components of the score function $\rho(s, \pattern)$, we split the constraints $C$ into the not-equals, $C_{\neq}$, the at-most $C_\le$, and at-least $C_\ge$.
 Different constraints have different strengths in terms of the pruning of the search, and so are permitted to be counted with different weights.
 Specifically: